 With most online brokers, you (the investor) must decide by yourself what to invest in – or use a fully-automated robo-advisor.
 The lack of guidance makes it challenging to invest by yourself.

-But with Nvstr, you can manage your own portfolio and Nvstr suggests stocks and ETFs to buy and sell to keep a balanced portfolio.
-You can also enjoy a Facebook-like interface to perform these investment research tasks:
+But with Tornado, you can manage your own portfolio and Tornado helps by providing customized content and information about stocks and ETFs to buy and sell to keep a balanced portfolio.
+You’ll discover personalized content tailored to your experience level and community insights that inspire continued learning.

-- One-click portfolio optimization (based on Nobel Prize-winning research)
+- One-click portfolio optimization (based on independent, Nobel Prize-winning research)